syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/grid/EJ2_ASP.NETCORE/columns/foreign-key-column.md

 ## Bind data on foreign key columns with UrlAdaptor

+You can bind the data on foreign key columns using **UrlAdaptor**.
 In the following example, **EmployeeID** is designated as a [ForeignKeyField](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Grids.GridColumn.html#Syncfusion_EJ2_Grids_GridColumn_ForeignKeyField), and **ShipName** is designated as a [ForeignKeyValue](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Grids.GridColumn.html#Syncfusion_EJ2_Grids_GridColumn_ForeignKeyValue).

-To communicate with a specific DataSource, DataManager uses the adaptor idea.
+We use UrlAdaptor concept to communicate with particular data source.
 UrlAdaptor is used to interact with remote data services and to bind data on foreign key columns.

 {% if page.publishingplatform == "aspnet-core" %}